fbpx

 The Difference Between Biological and Legal Paternity

-A biological father is defined as the individual who is related by blood to the child and whose genes they inherited.
+A biological father is defined as an individual who is related by blood to the child and whose genes they inherited.
 The legal father is an individual who has acquired legal responsibility for financially supporting the child and making decisions on their behalf.
-One can become a legal father by having a court order determining that they’re a legal father, by marrying the mother and legitimizing the child, or through adoption.

 How to Establish Paternity